Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Tetracycline-aptamer.md

 <p class="header_box" id="ligand-recognition">Ligand information</p>
 <p class="blowheader_box">SELEX ligand</p>
-<p>Xiao and colleagues employed several methods, including isocratic elution from tetracycline-agarose and RNA elution, to determine the dissociation constant of the tetracycline-aptamer complex both on the column and in solution.
-These approaches were utilised to thoroughly assess the affinity and stability of the tetracycline-aptamer interaction under various experimental conditions, thereby providing a robust evaluation of the binding affinity and dynamics between RNA molecules and tetracycline in diverse environments<sup>[<a href="#ref8" style="color:#520049">8</a>]</sup>.</p>
+<p>Xiao and colleagues employed several methods, including isocratic elution from tetracycline-agarose and RNA elution, to determine the dissociation constant of the tetracycline aptamer complex both on the column and in solution.
+These approaches were utilised to thoroughly assess the affinity and stability of the tetracycline aptamer interaction under various experimental conditions, thereby providing a robust evaluation of the binding affinity and dynamics between RNA molecules and tetracycline in diverse environments<sup>[<a href="#ref8" style="color:#520049">8</a>]</sup>.</p>
 <div style="display: flex; justify-content: center;"></div>
 <!--div style="display: flex; justify-content: center;">
 <table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;" >